TV Time, the TV tracking app with over a million daily users, can now find your next binge

 What makes TV Time’s recommendations unique is that they’re based on your viewing behavior across all of television, not just a single service like Netflix.

-“There’s an incredible amount of quality TV being made today — some of the budgets are insane — and because all these different platforms are doing it, it becomes more confusing for the consumer to find out where to watch, to remember where they left off and to remember when the premiere is,” says TV Time COO Dan Brian.
+“There’s an incredible amount of quality TV being made today — some of the budgets are insane — and because all these different platforms are doing it, it becomes more confusing for the consumer to find out where to watch, to remember where they left off, and to remember when the premiere is,” says TV Time COO Dan Brian.
 “It’s hard to wrangle it all.”

-Similarly, figuring out what to watch next is also difficult because there are so many ways to track what content you like, but none of that data is currently available across platforms.
+Similarly, figuring out what to watch next is also difficult because there are so many ways to track which content you like, but none of that data is currently available across platforms.
 That is, Netflix doesn’t know what you like on Amazon or HBO, and so on.

 “We took the 8 billion episodes of TV that had been tracked in the app — episodes that are from every platform that exists,” Brian explains.
 “And because we have that 360 degree view of what people watch, we should be able to make the best recommendations to you as to what to watch next.”

-In practice, the recommendation algorithm leaned a bit too hard on picks from television’s back catalog, I found in testing, and didn’t as heavily take into account favorited shows as I’d like.
+In practice, the recommendation algorithm leaned a bit too hard on picks from television’s larger back catalog, I found in testing, and didn’t as heavily take into account favorited shows as I’d like.
 But the promise of machine learning is that its recommendations will get better in time, the more it’s used to find and follow new shows.

-TV Time began its life as WhipClip, a source for a legal collection of GIFs from favorite shows, before pivoting to become a social TV community.
+TV Time began its life as WhipClip, a source for a legal collection of GIFs from favorite shows, before pivoting to become a social TV community, following its acquisition of TVShow Time in December 2016.

 This is an area startups in the past tried to enter, as with GetGlue (acquired by i.TV half a decade ago), or social TV pioneer Miso, which shut down in 2014.
 Arguably, these companies arrived too soon — before the cord-cutting trend gave way to dozens of streaming services and à la carte options galore for building out your own personal bundle of TV.